olisolomons/stream-json-to-browser/README.md

 export MQTT_APP_ACCESS_KEY=password
 ```

 Run the server by running the `run` script.
+If an argument is provided it is interpreted as the ID of the device to subscribe to.